 In the following, we provide answers to specific questions as to the compliance with the ESG and EQAR registration:

 A site visit to the institution/programme under review is normally required in an ESG-compliant external quality assurance process.
-In the current situation and during the time where site visits cannot actually be organised, it is perfectly acceptable to replace site visits by video conferences or other appropriate formats, to be determined by the agency.
+In a situation where (physical) site visits cannot actually be organised as a result of restrictions, it is perfectly acceptable to replace site visits by video conferences or other appropriate formats, to be determined by the agency.
 Alternatively, site visits could be postponed to a later time if that is possible.

 The ESG contain no provision that require meetings to be physical.
 Also, if meetings are postponed to be held in physical form later, such a delay would not be held against an agency.
 While trainings for experts are usually physical meetings, it is perfectly acceptable to replace those by virtual arrangements if needed under current conditions.